Culture & History Links

 St. Stephen's Day

 St. Stephen's Day is known as the second holiday.
 This is a day for visiting and expressing Christmas greetings.
 And when night begins to fall, you can hear stamping and jingling, and singing outside.
 These are carolers--Herody, who began their wandering from home to home.
 Herody is a popular form of caroling and usually done by twelve young boys.
+St. Stephen was venerated as patron of horses.
+In parts of Poland St. Stephen’s martyrdom was honored by tossing oats at the priest after Mass on December 26th, an imitation of the first Christian martyr's stoning to death.

 More information regarding St. Stephen's Day [click Here]